 - Why You Should Get Excited

 - Potential Pitfalls

-With that out of the way, it’s time to talk about the first of three returning players on the Marquette roster for this season........
+With that out of the way, we reach our penultimate preview today as we talk about the biggest unicorn on the Marquette roster......

 Why You Should Get Excited